Help with childcare costs

-If you are getting free childcare for your 3 or 4-year old, you might be eligible for up to £300 each year to help your child’s development.
+If you are getting funded childcare for your 3 or 4-year old, you might be eligible for up to £300 each year to help your child’s development.

 This funding is called Early Years Pupil Premium (EYPP) and is paid directly to childcare providers.